rach/pome/README.md

 ### Why Pome is not and won't be

-Pome isn't aiming to be a tool for humongous Postgres instances which are already in the hands of DBA who can have the time setup more advanced monitoring tool.
+Pome isn't aiming to be a tool for humongous Postgres instances which are already in the hands of a DBA who can have the time to setup more advanced monitoring tools.
 Pome won't be an alternative to a more configurable tool like collectd.

 ##Can I use Pome in Production